mrutkows/openwhisk-knative-build/runtimes/javascript/tests/helloworldwithparamsfromenv/README.md

 #
 -->

-# Hello World Test for OpenWhisk NodeJS Runtime using Knative
+# Hello World with Params from Env.
+Test for OpenWhisk NodeJS Runtime using Knative

 # Running the Test